8.5

 Deployment: Cloud Hosted

-5 Shopify - Best eCommerce Capabilities
+Shopify POS - Best eCommerce Capabilities

 We also like that Shopify easily connects with QuickBooks for an integrated POS and accounting solution.
 Unfortunately, there is no real-time syncing between them, so users must manually sync to see real-time updates.
 Its most popular Basic omnichannel plan is $39/month with 2.9% plus 30 cent transaction fee.